NNordhaus/ExpressionEngine/README.md

 # How to use:

-Instantiate the engine, populate the Tags list with a collection of strings, the existence of a string in this list means its usage in an expression will evaluate to true, else, false.
+Instantiate the evaluator, populate the Tags list with a collection of strings, the existence of a string in this list means its usage in an expression will evaluate to true, else, false.
+Then pass your expression to the Evaluate function.